gdombiak/OctoPrint-OctoPod/README.md

-This plugin sends immediate push notifications to your iOS devices running [OctoPod](https://itunes.apple.com/us/app/octopod-for-octoprint/id1412557625?mt=8) once a print has finished, made certain print progress, reached specified layers, bed reached target temp, bed cooled down or MMU requires user assistance.
+This plugin sends immediate push notifications to your iOS devices running [OctoPod](https://itunes.apple.com/us/app/octopod-for-octoprint/id1412557625?mt=8) once a print has finished, made certain print progress, thermal runaway was detected, print reached specified layers, bed reached target temp, bed cooled down or MMU requires user assistance.
 Push notifications when print is finished include a snapshot of the configured camera.
 If you have multiple cameras then you can include a snapshot of any of them.
 Even if the cameras are not connected to OctoPrint you can still include a snapshot of the camera.